robincornelius/libedssharp/README.md

 * Write CanOpenNode xmlproject file
 * Switch formats between EDS and CanOpenNode XML (note to EDS will result in data loss as the format supports less information).
+* Export C and H files in CanOpenNode format CO_OD.c and CO_OD.h

 GUI
 ---